-The plot is written by American screenwriter Douglas Day Stewart and is inspired by his own personal experiences as a naval officer cadet.
+The plot is written by American screenwriter Douglas Day Stewart and is inspired by his own personal experiences as a navy officer cadet.
 It’s a predictable yet timeless tale with just enough going on to retain our interest throughout.
-Troubled Zachary “Zack” Mayo is one of the new recruits in a naval training college and he is not averse to bending rules and cutting corners.
+Troubled Zachary “Zack” Mayo is one of the new recruits in a navy training college and he is not averse to bending rules and cutting corners.
 The drill instructor, Sergeant Emil Foley, seems to take great pleasure in humiliating the recruits in the hope that they will DOR (drop on request) – voluntarily relinquishing their place in the tough thirteen-week training programme.
 Zack becomes friends with his fellow candidates but has too much swagger for Foley, who believes Zack lacks motivation and is not a team player.

 Outside of the college, Zack begins a romantic relationship with local paper factory girl Paula Pokrifki and his training buddy, Sid, becomes involved with Paula’s co-worker Lynette Pomeroy.
 As Foley increases the pressure on the recruits, and tragedy befalls Sid, Zack discovers what love is and learns the importance of friendship and having the courage to be yourself.
 It is only then that he can truly become an officer and a gentleman…